anibaltanganelli/anibaltanganelli/README.md

 <br />
 ## My favorite tools and technologies ⚙️

-> Tools and technologies that I have studied with and am interested in
+> Tools and technologies that I have studied with and I am interested in

 <table>
   <tr>